List types for resource aware languages: an implicit name approach

-The $\Ell$-types of our system address a notion of \emph{correctness} which is somewhat orthogonal to this of classic types (say simple types or higher order types).
+The $\Ell$-types of our systems address a notion of \emph{correctness} which is somewhat orthogonal to this of standard types (such as simple types or higher order types).
 A term is well $\Ell$-typed if it is linear and we prove, thanks to $\Ell$-type preservation, that linearity is preserved by reduction.
-The two notions of types are orthogonal in the sense that classic types say something about the result (the term is a natural or a boolean, for instance) whereas $\Ell$-types say something about the internal features of the terms (the term is linear).
-Since we do not characterize the ``result'' of a computation, but only the structure of the term, there is no notion of ``progress'' associated with $\Ell$-types, there is only a notion of ``preservation'' (terms stay linear along their reduction, i.e., $\Ell$-type is preserved).
-However, it is possible to introduce other standard type systems, such as simple types, intersection types or system F, to further characterize computational properties of $\Ell$-typed terms.
-As the continuation of the presented research, we intent to explore such a hierarchy of type systems for the $\lRdB$ calculus.
+The two notions of types are orthogonal in the sense that standard types say something about the result (the term is an integer or a boolean, for instance) whereas $\Ell$-types say something about the internal features of the terms (the term is linear).
+Since we do not characterise the ``result'' of a computation, but only the structure of the term, there is no notion of ``progress'' associated with $\Ell$-types, there is only a notion of ``preservation'' (terms stay linear along their reduction, i.e. $\Ell$-type is preserved).
+However, it is possible to introduce other standard type systems, such as simple types, intersection types or system F, to further characterise computational properties of $\Ell$-typed terms.
+As the continuation of the presented research, we intent to explore such a hierarchy of type systems for the language $\LRdB$.

+We have developed the concept of $\Ell$-types with the aim to characterise linear $\lambda$-terms.
+Linear $\lambda$-calculus with implicit names, namely de Bruijn indices, is also in the focus of research presented in \cite{Schack-NielsenS10,Schack-Nielsen11}.
+More precisely, in \cite{Schack-NielsenS10} the authors have introduced the calculus of explicit substitutions with the affine and linear types.
+They have extended simple type system with affine and linear functional types, in order to control the consumption of resources.
+However, these types are classic types in the sense explained above.

-The calculus $\lRdB$ has connection with the \emph{differential $`l$-calculus} of Erhard and Regnier~\cite{DBLP:journals/tcs/EhrhardR08} where the \emph{fan} $ \triangledown$ is a non commutative differential operator (similar to their~$D$) and the \emph{black-hole} $\odot$ corresponds to an empty iteration of $\triangledown$ (like~$D^0$).
-Therefore $\lRdB$ can be considered as a \emph{non commutative differential $`l$-calculus}, where iterations are no more done on natural numbers, but on lists of \texttt{Bool}.
+The language $\LRdB$ has connection with the \emph{differential $`l$-calculus} of Erhard and Regnier~\cite{DBLP:journals/tcs/EhrhardR08} where the \emph{duplicator} $\triangledown$ is a non-commutative differential operator (similar to their~$D$, which is commutative) and the \emph{black-hole} $\odot$ corresponds to an empty iteration of $\triangledown$ (like~$D^0$).
+Therefore $\lRdB$ can be considered as a \emph{non-commutative differential $`l$-calculus}, where iterations are no more done on natural numbers, but on lists of \texttt{Bool}.
 These observations merit to be deepened.

-The concepts of this paper are implemented in \textsf{Agda} and cover topics not present in the textbook \emph{Programming Language Foundations in Agda} \cite{plfa2020} that can be fitted into it.
-Especially the use of explicit substitution (Section~\ref{sec:b-red}) is a nice and short way to implement strong normalization in the $`l$-calculus.